-AUCTEX is an integrated environment for editing IATEX, ConTEXt, docTEX, Texinfo, and TEX files.
+AUCTEX is an integrated environment for editing LATEX, ConTEXt, docTEX, Texinfo, and TEX files.

-Although AUCT_EX contains a large number of features, there are no reasons to despair.
-You can continue to write T_EX and IAT_EX documents the way you are used to, and only start using the multiple features in small steps.
-AUCT_EX is not monolithic, each feature described in this manual is useful by itself, but together they provide an environment where you will make very few IAT_EX errors, and makes it easy to find the errors that may slip through anyway.
+Although AUCTEX contains a large number of features, there are no reasons to despair.
+You can continue to write TEX and LATEX documents the way you are used to, and only start using the multiple features in small steps.
+AUCTEX is not monolithic, each feature described in this manual is useful by itself, but together they provide an environment where you will make very few LATEX errors, and makes it easy to find the errors that may slip through anyway.

-It is a good idea to make a printout of AUCT_EX's reference card tex-ref.tex or one of its typeset versions.
+It is a good idea to make a printout of AUCTEX's reference card tex-ref.tex or one of its typeset versions.

-If you want to make AUCT_EX aware of style files and multi-file documents right away, insert the following in your .emacs file.
+If you want to make AUCTEX aware of style files and multifile documents right away, insert the following in your init file (usually ~/.emacs.d/init.el).